 PURPOSE OF THE STUDY

-To look at online dating from a variety of angles, this research includes a number of studies.
-You may participate in as many or as few of the studies as you like, including: 1) online survey, 2) share your dating profile, 3) interview about your online dating experiences, and 4) digital dating UX.
+To look at online dating from a variety of angles, I am conducting interviews and looking at online dating profiles.
+You may participate in one or both aspects of this research.
 Below are descriptions of the study procedures.
-At the bottom, you will find options to contact the researcher and give consent to participate in any or all of the study phases.
+At the end of this form, you will find options to provide consent to participate in aspects of the study.

 RISKS, STRESS, OR DISCOMFORT